HOME | ABOUT US | LEGISLATION | WHAT WE'RE UP AGAINST |

 They also provide a setting where a buyer can inspect the source (sire, dam

-and breeder) of a prospective puppy and check on its genetic background and
+and breeder) of a prospective puppy and check on its genetic background and its early socialization.

 AB 1634 does not begin to address the feral cat problem, which in San